nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TAA` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: grade a person's assignment**

-**MSS**

-1. User adds an assignemnt
-2. TAA adds an assignment
-3. User requests to grade an specific assignemnt
-4. TAA adds the grade to the specified assignment

-    Use case ends.

-**Extensions**

-* 2a.
-The given assignment index is invalid.

-    * 2a1.
-TAA shows an error message.

-      Use case resumes at step 1.

 **Use case: delete a student**

 **MSS**